UCSD-SUMS/sums-vue/src/README.md

 * Our events and activities are publicized on our newsletter, on our Facebook group, and on flyers across campus.
   * **Information, videos, and various resources can also be found for some of our [past events](./past-events.html).**
 * Links to our newsletter, Facebook, Instagram, Twitter, and Slack are located at the top-right.
 Our email is [sums@ucsd.edu](mailto:sums@ucsd.edu).
+  * Our <a href="https://discord.gg/XVVeGHXGTt" class="btn btn-outline-primary btn-sm">Discord Server</a> is our most active communication channel.

 ## Sign-Ins